YahiaElTai/becoming-a-frontend-developer/README.md

 **What is this DevOps stuff and do I have to care about it?**

-As a junior developer, you don't have to care about it. but as you advance in your career, especially if you want to reach Senior level then you need to undertand DevOps.
+As a junior developer, you don't have to care about it. but as you advance in your career, especially if you want to reach Senior level then you need to undertand DevOps, I'd say don't worry about it for now.
+I have added them here just for completeness.

 DevOps will allow you to answer the question: _How do I deploy a large scale application to production and keep it running?_